 Modernizing Canada's Radioactive Waste Policy

-Canada has been a leader in the development and application of nuclear technologies for over half a century.
-While all radioactive waste is being managed safely, we want to ensure we have a strong Radioactive Waste Policy in place that is based on the best available science, continues to meet international practices, and reflects the values and principles of Canadians.
+Canada has been a leader in the development and application of nuclear technologies for over half a century, and all radioactive waste is being managed safely.
+We are committed to continuous improvement and want to ensure we have a strong, modern radioactive waste policy that continues to meet international standards based on the best available science and that reflects the values and principles of Canadians.

-To continue to manage radioactive waste in a responsible, safe, and environmentally friendly way, we are engaging with Indigenous peoples, the general public, stakeholders, experts, and any other interested parties to review and modernize Canada’s Radioactive Waste Policy for future generations.
+To continue to manage radioactive waste in a responsible and safe manner while protecting the environment, we engaged with Indigenous peoples, the general public, stakeholders, experts, and any other interested parties to review and modernize Canada’s radioactive waste policy for future generations.
 See the announcement from Minister O’Regan.

 What does it mean?